NickBrooks188/tierlist-maker/README.md

    ### Dashboard
    <img src='./images/Dashboard.png'>
-   Here, a user can view all available tierlist templates, as well as published tierlists.
+   Here, a user can view all available tierlist templates, as well as all published tierlists.
 Clicking on a template will direct the user to a tierlist creation page(with that template pre-selected).
 Clicking on a published tierlist will take the user to that tierlist.
-The preview for each published list shows the distribution of items in each tier (S through F).
+The preview for each published list shows the distribution of items in each tier S (purple) through F (red).

    ### Create Template
    <img src='./images/CreateTemplate.png'>
-   On this page, can add a name, description, background image for a new template.
+   On this page, users can add a name, description, background image for a new template.
 Once the user has done so, they can add individual items to be tiered.

    ### Select Template
    <img src='./images/SelectTemplate.png'>